-Live stream encoding software also encode your video stream to prepare it for online delivery.
+Live stream encoding software also encodes your video stream to prepare it for online delivery.
 Often, this uses the RTMP protocol, but cutting-edge conference streaming solutions use HLS for minimum latency.
 Once encoded, your video is ready for delivery to an online video platform (OVP), and from there to your audience.

 OVP features: monetize your conference live streams

 An online video platform is a key element in conference streaming solutions.
-There are a huge range of OVPs on the market today.
+There is a huge range of OVPs on the market today.
 Unfortunately, however, many of them don’t include key features necessary for streaming conferences.

-The rests of the article will focus on key features for live streaming conferences, starting with monetization tools.
+The rest of the article will focus on key features for live streaming conferences, starting with monetization tools.
 Most conferences are not free to attend, and live streams are rarely free either.
 Successfully monetizing your live events requires the right tools.